justinthelaw/opera/README.md

 ### Fine Tuning

 To run your own fine-tuning, you can use the Jupyter Notebook within the model directory.
-Please note that the following can only be executed if Jupyter Notebook and the `openai` CLI tool and its dependencies have been installed on your device:
+Please note that the notebook can only be executed if Jupyter Notebook, python, and the `openai` CLI tool and its dependencies have been installed on your device:

 #### Training Data

 Example data that has been prepared for fine-tuning can be seen within this repository, but does not represent the full-set of data used to create Bullet Forge.
 This example data can be found within in the file: [model/example-data.jsonl](./model/example-data.jsonl).
-The [OpenAI API fine-tuning documentation](https://platform.openai.com/docs/guides/fine-tuning/preparing-your-dataset) can provide more details on the data's setup.
+The [OpenAI API fine-tuning documentation](https://platform.openai.com/docs/guides/fine-tuning/preparing-your-dataset) can provide more details on the data preparation.

 #### Open AI Models